 Benefits that Medicare enrollees get with Plan M are:

-- 100% of Part A coinsurance and hospital costs for additional 365 days after Medicare benefits are dried out
+- 100% of Part A hospital costs and coinsurances for an additional year after Medicare benefits are dried out

-- 100% of Part B coinsurance or copay
+- 100% of Part B coinsurance or copayment

 - 100% of the first three blood prints for a medical procedure